-The GQ7's antennas were securely mounted to the dash with a clear view of the sky and a baseline of 0.82m as shown in Figure 1.
+The GQ7's antennas were securely mounted to the dash with a clear view of the sky and a baseline of 0.82m as shown in the image titled Dual-Antenna Baseline.
 A PC running MicroStrain's SensorConnect desktop application was secured in the aft baggage compartment and used to collect the data from the GQ7.
-The offset measurements were entered in SensorConnect.
+The offset

-Figure 1: Dual-Antenna Baseline
+Dual-Antenna Baseline